GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 ### Configuring connection parameters

-As shown in the following screenshot, within each JMeter test, you need to provide connection parameters, which are used by the bigtable-hbase library to connect to Cloud Bigtable.
+As shown in the following screenshot within each JMeter test, you need to provide instance parameters, which are used by the bigtable-hbase library to connect to Cloud Bigtable.

 JMeter Bigtable Data Generator sample code